-It's OK to eat romaine lettuce again as officials declare E.coli outbreak over
+It's OK to eat romaine lettuce again as officials declare E. coli outbreak over

 (CNN)Caesar salad lovers rejoice -- your crispy romaine lettuce leaves are OK to eat now.

-The nationwide, monthslong E.coli outbreak linked to romaine lettuce ended Wednesday, according to the US Centers for Disease Control and Prevention and the US Food and Drug Administration.
+The nationwide, monthslong E. coli outbreak linked to romaine lettuce ended Wednesday, according to the US Centers for Disease Control and Prevention and the US Food and Drug Administration.

 The romaine, which came from Salinas, California, infected a total of 167 people in 27 states.